SymfonyCasts/symfony7/sfcasts/user.md

 Nice, here he is!
 But hmm... we have a serious security issue here... don't worry, we'll fix it soon... but can you guess what it is?

-Next, we'll be creating a login form.
+Next, we'll create a login form so our users can actually log in!